snatesh/DPStokes/source/cpu/README.md

 ```

 ### Organization ###
-The C++ library files are in `src` and `include`.
-The C wrapper is in `wrapper`.
+The C++ source and header files are in `src` and `include`.
+The C wrappers/drivers are in `wrapper`.

-The Python wrappers to the exposed C library, as well as currently available solvers are in `python`.
+The Python wrappers to the C library, as well as currently available solvers are in `python`.

 Examples using the python wrappers and solvers can be found in `examples`.